TGAC/COPO-documentation/datafile.rst

 Stage label
 ---------------

-The stage label is located on the same level (:ref:`left hand side, below the action buttons <datafile-wizard-label>`) as the stage transition buttons.
+The stage label is located on the same level (:ref:`left hand side, below the action buttons <datafile-wizard-label>`) as the stage navigation buttons.

 The current stage appears in a bold colour (blue in this case).
 Non-active stages are usually greyed out.
 In addition to the label, each stage has a stage id (or serial number).
 This is displayed alongside the label, and provides a convenient way of referencing a stage.